Does your horse’s saddle fit?

-As Grooms (and riders, too) we need to pay attention to the subtle clues that our horses give us in regards to how they are feeling.
-And while mine is king at unlocking paddock gates, he has yet to master email to send me a note that his saddle hurts.
-So how can we start to get an idea of if their saddle is wonky or not?
+- As horse owners and lovers, we need to pay attention to the subtle clues that our horses give us in regards to how they are feeling.
+And while my horse is king at unlocking paddock gates, he has yet to master email to send me a note that his saddle hurts.

-A Master Saddle Fitter will want to examine your horse and his saddle.
+A Master Saddle Fitter will examine your horse and his saddle.

 - Snarky attitude, often with bucks

 - Hollow backed

 In the grooming cross ties, before and after exercise:

 - Dislike of brushing and touching in the saddle area, and often beyond

 - He will react when you palpate his back along the spine.
 Flinching is a common response.

 - White hairs appearing, even without a sore

 - Uneven dry spots and sweat spots on the saddle pad